Hodge level for weighted complete intersections: Proofs of the main results

 \item[(iii)] $X$ is of curve type if and only if $X$ is either an odd-dimensional intersection of at most three quadrics, or a threefold, or a cubic fivefold;

 \item[(iv)] $X$ is of $2$-Calabi--Yau type if and only if $X$ is a cubic fourfold;

-\item[(v)] $X$ is of $3$-Calabi--Yau type if and only if $X$ is either a seven-dimensional cubic or a five-dimensional intersection of a quadric and a cubic. \end{itemize} \end{corollary} \begin{proof} Let $X$ be a complete intersection of $k_1$ quadrics and $k_2$ cubics.
-Recall that by Lemma~\ref{lemma:int-of-quadrics} one has $h_{pr}^{n-p_X,p_X}(X)>0$ unless $X$ is an odd-dimensional quadric; in the latter case $X$ is $\QQ$-homologically minimal.
-This proves the assertion (i).
+\item[(v)] $X$ is of $3$-Calabi--Yau type if and only if $X$ is either a seven-dimensional cubic or a five-dimensional intersection of a quadric and a cubic. \end{itemize} \end{lemma} \begin{proof} Assertion (i) immediately follows from Corollary~\ref{corollary:h-n-2p}.
 In what follows we will assume that $X$ is not an odd-dimensional quadric.
+Let $X$ be a complete intersection of $k_1$ quadrics and $k_2$ cubics.
+Note that in every case the sufficiency of the provided conditions is straightforward to check.

 One has

 if $k_2=0$ and